2022-2023 Undergraduate & Graduate Catalog

-- CMB 351 - Bioinformatics: Tools and Techniques for Life Scientists Credits: 3
+- CMB 451 - Bioinformatics: Tools and Techniques for Life Scientists (3 credits)

-- CMB 452 - Computer Modeling of Biomolecules Credits: 3
+- CMB 452 - Computer Modeling and Drug Design (3 credits)

-- CMB 460 - Genomics and Molecular Diagnostics Credits: 3
+- CMB 460 - Genomics and Molecular Diagnostics (3 credits)

-- CMB 440 - Research Applications in Drosophila Genomics Credits: 3
+- CMB 440 - Research Applications in Drosophila Genomics (3 credits)

-- STA 216 - Intermediate Applied Statistics Credits: 3
+- STA 216 - Intermediate Applied Statistics (3 credits)

 While these courses are all distinct in their scopes and objectives, they share a common theme of providing knowledge and hands-on experience with computer and mathematical models helping to solve diverse problems in biology or medicine.
 With permission, other courses may be applied toward the required elective for the certificate in bioinformatics and genomics.

 A maximum of one course can be credited by transfer toward completion of the certificate in bioinformatics and genomics.
 Students must complete at least three of the courses for the certificate at GVSU.